 How improvements in health & safety can support societal changes to the way work is undertaken

-It includes understanding how new models of employment and changes in employment practice can create or mitigate health and safety risks, and the opportunities to improve this.
-It will consider the regulations that are imposed to control this, their success and their need for constant refreshment.
-It also includes the impact of an ageing workforce, especially in relation to rapid technological change.
+Work within this theme seeks to understand how social change might impact on the health and safety of the workforce.
+It incorporates understanding how new models of employment and changes in employment practice can create or mitigate health and safety risks - this will include identifying opportunities to improve models and practices as well as considering the regulations to control them.
+The theme will also include consideration of the health and safety impact of an ageing workforce, especially in relation to rapid technological change.

-It links with The University of Manchester's leading expertise in ageing, as well as in the social sciences; and with HSE’s science programme on demographics.
+The theme has close links with the Manchester Institute for Collaborative Research on Ageing as well as in the social sciences; and with HSE’s science programme on demographics.

 - Helen Beers, HSE